intltechventures/Lab.Architecture/Roadmaps/README.md

 - HBR Channel:
   + [A Plan is Not a Strategy](https://www.youtube.com/watch?v=iuYlGRnC7J8)
-    * With thanks to [Chris Barrett](https://www.linkedin.com/in/cdbarrett/) for sharing this link with me, and for his significant feedback and suggestion for improvements to this working draft.
+    * With thanks to [Chris Barrett](https://www.linkedin.com/in/cdbarrett/) for sharing this link with me, and for his significant feedback and suggestions for improvements to this working draft.